 Traveling to Philadelphia by Air

 The Philadelphia International Airport is approximately seven miles from Center City.
 It offers frequent service for more than 25 major airlines and several discount airlines.
-It is a major hub for US Airways.
-Southwest Airlines offers daily nonstop flights from Philadelphia to numerous cities including Chicago, Las Vegas, Orlando, Phoenix, Providence, and Tampa.
+It is a major hub for Southwest Airlines who offers daily nonstop flights from Philadelphia to numerous cities including Chicago, Las Vegas, Orlando, Phoenix, Providence, and Tampa.
 There have been millions of dollars in renovation projects in the past decade that have resulted in a much better airport experience, including the Marketplace with more than 150 national and local shops offering food, beverages, and merchandise.

 These airports include Newark International (Newark, NJ, 85 miles), Baltimore-Washington International (Baltimore, MD, 109 miles), JFK International (Jamaica, NY, 105 miles), La Guardia (Flushing, NY, 105 miles), and Atlantic City International Airport (Atlantic City, NJ, 55 miles).